Follicular dendritic cell sarcoma (FDC sarcoma) is a very rare type of sarcoma. Some of its symptoms, such as painless swollen

 Most FDC sarcomas develop in the lymph nodes and are called nodal cancers.
-But about 3 out of 10 (30%) develop elsewhere in the body such as:
+But about 30 out of every 100 (30%) develop elsewhere in the body such as:

 - head and neck area

 - digestive system (bowel, stomach)